atikul-islam-sajib/FakeIG/README.md

 2. Scale dot product -> completed
 3. Multihead attenion -> completed
 4. Layer Norm -> completed
+5. netG -> completed
+6. netD -> completed
+7. helper -> completed
+8. trainer -> yet to be completed
+9. tester -> yet to be completed

 will be completed soon